 Gifts from our followers and supporters are critical to our mission.
 We work tirelessly to find suitable homes for abandoned, lost, and surrendered animals in jeopardy of euthanasia.

-We do not have a shelter facility we operate with a network of foster homes which provide sanctuary for our rescue animals.
-The number of animals we can help depends on how many foster care parents we have.
+We are a small non profit rescue that works directly with local shelters to rehome friendly adoptable animals.
+We do not have a shelter facility, we operate with a network of foster homes which provide sanctuary for our rescue animals.
+We work on limited resources so the number of animals we can help depends on how many foster care parents we have.

 Mission Statement: To rescue, save and promote the adoption of animals, and to provide support and education to the community regarding animal rescue and adoption.

-Many volunteer opportunities are available but our greatest need is fosters.
-We do not have a shelter so animals are fostered in residences.
+Many volunteer opportunities are available, but our greatest need are fosters.
+We do not have a shelter, so animals are fostered in residences.
 Fosters Animals are usually isolated in a separate room away from other family pets.
 They can be integrated into the home if desired.
 Fostering can be short term or long term.
 Fosters must bring their foster pet to the adoption events periodically.